You can access building permit applications on the Applications, Forms, and Checklists page.

 Show All Answers

 All new construction, remodeling, additions, tenant improvements, or structural changes within existing buildings require a building permit.
 New roofs and re-roofing (up to two layers allowed) also requires a building permit.
 Plumbing permits are required for any new fixtures and pipes.
-For further questions regarding building permits, contact the Permit Specialist at 360-454-5211.
+For further questions regarding building permits, contact the Associate Planner at 360-454-5214.

 Electrical permits are required and may be obtained through Washington State Labor and Industries.